trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/quick_start.rst

   Depending on the number of lines in your terminal you may have to scroll up to the top of the file

 These lines give you some information about the setup process with some details on the aggregation process and the transfer operators.
-Note that for this example three levels are build (Level 0) for the finest level, level 1 as inter-medium level and level 2 for the coarsest level).
+Note that for this example three levels are built: Level 0 for the finest level, level 1 as intermediate level and level 2 for the coarsest level.
 Then an overview of the different multigrid levels is given by

 .. warning:

   Insert screen output

-One can see that a three level multigrid method is used with a direct solver on the coarsest level and Jacobi level smoothers on the fine and inter-medium level.
+One can see that a three level multigrid method is used with a direct solver on the coarsest level and Jacobi level smoothers on the fine and intermediate level.
 Furthermore some basic information is printed such as the operator complexity.

 In the end the CG convergence is printed when applying the generated multigrid method as preconditioner within a CG solver from the AztecOO package in Trilinos.
 The numbers give the relative residual after the corresponding number of iterations as well as the solution time in seconds.